NoeFlandre/GPT2-From-Scratch/README.md

        - 100M tokens per shard
        - Separate train/validation splits
        - Adding EOT tokens between documents
+       - One note regarding the documents, these need to be shuffled if we ever train on several epochs as their order should not matter

    - **Model Initialization**
      - Zero initialization for biases